-For 2010, the determination of the annual incentive targets and objectives was based on specific quantitative measures and qualitative goals.
+For 2011, the determination of the annual incentive targets was based on specific quantitative measures.
 Target bonus amounts were aligned to the achievement of specific objectives within each of the categories outlined below.
 In each case, participants could earn a maximum bonus of up to 125% of the target bonus aligned with each performance goal, and if the performance goals were not achieved, participants could earn 75% or 0% of certain related target bonus depending on the variance of actual performance from the performance goals.

 The Compensation Committee sets annual objectives that the Committee believes will be moderately difficult to attain.
-The 2010 performance goals were as follows:
+The 2011 performance goals were as follows:

-- (a) Achievement of revenue of at least \$59.2 million (the "Revenue Goal"); - (b) Achievement of adjusted EBITDA (defined for purposes of the bonus program to mean adjusted operating loss plus depreciation, amortization and share-based compensation included in operating loss (excluding specified non-recurring items)) not to exceed a loss of \$100,000 (the "EBITDA Goal"); - (c) Achievement of specific product development introductions including, for example, a specific timeline for the release of the Company's AtriClipTM system (the "Product Development Goals"); and - (d) Filing of the final clinical module of the PMA for the Company's ABLATE clinical trial by January 2011 (the "Regulatory and Clinical Goals").
+- (a) Achievement of revenue of at least \$69.0 million (the "Revenue Goal"); and - (b) Achievement of adjusted EBITDA (defined for purposes of the bonus program to mean adjusted operating loss plus depreciation, amortization and share-based compensation included in operating loss (excluding specified non-recurring items)) of at least \$4.0 million (the "EBITDA Goal").

-In accordance with the Company's executive compensation philosophy and policies described above, and as part of the Chief Executive Officer's annual compensation and performance review, the Board determined the following for 2010:
+In accordance with the Company's executive compensation philosophy and policies described above, and as part of the Chief Executive Officer's annual compensation and performance review, the Board determined the following for 2011:

-Target Annual Incentive

-Base Salary of Base

-Executive Officer (\$) Salary (%)
+Executive Officer Base Salary (\$) Incentive of Base Salary (%)

-David J. Drachman 412,000 50
+David J. Drachman 450,000 55

-Julie A. Piton 243,360 40
+Julie A. Piton 275,000 45

-Salvatore Privitera 192,920 37.5
+Patricia J. Kennedy (1) 252,024 60

-James L. Lucky 187,460 35
+James L. Lucky 210,000 35

-Stewart W. Strong 165,000
+Stewart W. Strong 165,000 112